rnrathod16/testFile/Ritesh_WD_Intro_Flex/Ritesh_WD_Intro_Flex.md

 # ***BASICS*** :hammer:

 Since Flexbox is a whole bunch of module and not an single property .
-It includes lot of properties , Some of them maybe for Container or the children items
+It includes lot of properties , Some of them maybe for Container or the children items:pencil2:

 <br>

-*Items will be laid as follows either the **main axis** ( from main-start to main-end ) or the **cross axis** ( from cross-start to cross-end )*
+*Items will be laid as follows either the **main axis** ( from main-start to main-end ) or the **cross axis** ( from cross-start to cross-end )* :star:

 <br>